 According to the UAE Embassy, as the country grew, the conservation of natural environment and wildlife remained critical to Sheikh Zayed.
 He believed that the character of the Emirati people derived from the struggle to survive in the harsh and local environment and was committed to preserving that environment.

 On top of all of this, Sheikh Zayed and the rest of the UAE realized that the oil will eventually run out.
 The U.A.E. heavily invested in trying to make Abu Dhabi a financial hub for the region and in renewable energy.
-Solar energy has been a particularly good play, as the desert does get a lot of sun.
+Solar energy has been a particularly good play, as the desert does get a lot of sunshine.

 Summary of Sheikh Zayed